makuznet/13_8_7-docker-script-args-wget/README.md

 # Remove all volumes; -q means list volumes names only
 docker volume rm $(docker volume ls -q)

+# make a tar file to share the image;
+# execute a command on the host to run Ansible copy-image role (uncomment it first in the main.yml)
+# ansible-playbook -i terraform-do/inventory.yml main.yml --tags=copy-image
+docker save -o /tmp/favicon-image.tar favicon-image

 # Remove an image
 docker image rm favicon-bike24